 How to Create and Organize Vector Elements for Infographic Design

 - Presenting yourself: infographics are a tool that can be helpful to present yourself.
-It is a simple yet creative way to present your skills, experience in a simple and creative manner.
-On the other end, companies can use infographics to hire people they are looking for.
+They're a simple yet creative way to present your skills and experience in a simple and creative way.
+On the other hand, companies can use infographics to hire people they are looking for.

 - Presenting poll results: the best way to present research results.
-Statistics and numbers can be boring and often distracts the reader.
+Statistics and numbers can be boring and the reader often gets distracted.
 With the use of an infographic, you can grab the reader’s attention.
-Because all data are presented in a simple and clear manner, a reader can view results in a quick and pleasant manner.
+Because all data is presented in a simple and clear manner, a reader can see the results quickly and easily.

 - Presenting complex data: infographics are useful for education.
-The main goal for the use of an infographic is to simplify complex data.
-Therefore it is an excellent way for presenting an overview of a detailed analysis.
+The main goal of an infographic is to simplify complex data.
+Therefore it's an excellent way for presenting an overview of a detailed analysis.

 - Other: comparisons, knowledge base, tips and tricks, information, maps, annual reports, brand awareness …